teganburns/ArduinoKeyBridge/ArduinoKeyBridge/README.md

 # ArduinoKeyBridge Firmware

 This directory contains the main firmware for the **ArduinoKeyBridge** project.
+The main sketch `ArduinoKeyBridge.ino` resides here, while each supporting module lives in its own subdirectory (for example, `MinimalKeyboard/` or `TCPConnection/`).
 The code targets the Arduino UNO R4 WiFi and turns it into a USB keyboard host that can forward key reports over Wi‑Fi and provide visual feedback using NeoPixels.

 ## File Overview

+All supporting source files sit in directories matching their component name for clarity.

 | File | Description |
 | ---- | ----------- |